pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_storage-and-playback.md

 # Message Persistence API for Unreal SDK

-Message Persistence provides real-time access to stored messages (timestamped to ~10 ns).
-Messages can be AES-256 encrypted.
-Configure retention per key (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).
-You can retrieve:
+Message Persistence provides access to stored, timestamped messages (10 ns precision) replicated across multiple regions.
+Stored messages can be encrypted with AES-256.
+See Message Persistence.

+Retention policy options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.

+Retrievable data:
 - Messages
 - Message reactions
 - Files (via File Sharing API)

-Use via Blueprints (Pubnub Subsystem) or C++.
+You can use PubNub via Blueprints or C++.

+In Blueprints, use the Pubnub Subsystem node.

-To use in C++, add a dependency to PubnubLibrary in Source/YourProject/YourProject.Build.cs:
+In C++, add a dependency to PubnubLibrary:

+In `Source/_{YourProject}_/_{YourProject}_.Build.cs`:

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Initialize and access the subsystem:
+Compile and run the project.

+Access the subsystem in C++:

 ```
 #include "Kismet/GameplayStatics.h"